AN240317 PSOC™ 6 IEC 60730 Class B and IEC 61508 SIL safety software library for ModusToolbox

 It is a destructive test that performs the following major tasks:

-1. The registers are tested by performing a write/read/compare test sequence using a checkerboard pattern (0x5555 5555, then 0xaaaa aaaaa).
+The registers are tested by performing a write/read/compare test sequence using a checkerboard pattern (0x5555 5555, then 0xaaaa aaaa).
 These binary sequences are valid floating point values

 DMA/DW test

-The DataWire blocks are tested using the following procedure.
-Each DW channel is tested using the same procedure.
-Few devices have might have DMA and few with DW block.
+The DataWire (DW) and direct memory access (DMA) blocks are tested using the following procedure.
+Each DW or DMA channel is tested using the same procedure.
+A few devices can have DMA and a few with DW block.

 Function